newrelic/newrelic-gradle-verify-instrumentation/README.md

 Contributing
 ====================================
-Work with the Open Source Office to update the email alias below.

-Contributions are encouraged!
-If you submit an enhancement request, we'll invite you to contribute the change yourself.
-Please review our [Contributors Guide](CONTRIBUTING.md).

-Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
-If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource+{{TBD - get email from open source off}}@newrelic.com.
+We encourage your contributions to improve this project!
+Keep in mind when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
+You only have to sign the CLA one time per project.
+If you have any questions, or to execute our corporate CLA, required if your contribution is on behalf of a company, please drop us an email at opensource@newrelic.com.